 Be Patient and Lean on Your Real Estate Professional

 As hard as it can be, being patient is the biggest piece of advice our RE/MAX Influencers have for sellers.
-Navigating real estate as it moves back towards a ‘new normal’ is going to be a learning curve for everyone.
+Navigating real estate in the current conditions has been a learning curve for everyone.
 RE/MAX agents are determined to do everything they can to make the process as seamless and efficient as possible.

-While some sellers may be wary of meeting face-to-face, even as social distancing guidelines gradually ease, that doesn’t mean that lines of communication with their REALTORS® are closed.
+While some sellers may be wary of meeting face-to-face, as social distancing guidelines are still in place, that doesn’t mean that lines of communication with their REALTORS® are closed.
 Reaching out to your real estate professional for any questions regarding the shifting selling process or next steps in the sale are always available options.
 Also keeping in mind that even though the process may feel different than what sellers have been used to in the past, people will always need homes.

 “Sellers may find that they have to be a little bit more flexible than they would have been a month ago, but this will pass!
 People will always need a home,” says a top agent from RE/MAX in Whistler, BC.